Mainakcris7/food-image-classification-coding_raja-internship/README.md

 # Indian Food Image Classification 🍗🫓😋

 As part of my **Machine Learning internship with Coding Raja Technologies** , I undertook a comprehensive Food Classification project leveraging cutting-edge techniques to identify and classify different types of food items.
 The project incorporates `Convolutional Neural Network (CNN)` architectures, including `ResNetV2` and `EfficientNetV2`, to achieve accurate and efficient food classification. **EfficientNetV2** achieved the best accuracy `(~85%)` in this project.
+The model built in this project has the capability of classifying *20* different types of Indian food images including - **'chai', 'chapati', 'chole bhature', 'paani puri'**, etc.

 ### Features